shy1132/shycatbot-open/README.md

 for the `firefish` key, you need to provide the `instance` you want to post to, and a token from the `API` category in settings, which needs to have the permissions `View your account information`, `Access your Drive files and folders`, `Edit or delete your Drive files and folders`, and `Compose or delete posts`. it is recommended that you choose an instance with a lot of drive storage

 ## notice
-this is probably not the most convenient thing to run for an image poster, this was made specifically for shycatbot but have at it, it runs 24/7 on my server quite reliably
+this is likely not the most stable code ever, but it runs 24/7 on my server quite reliably\

-(and sorry for the sheer amount of platforms, i port shycatbot to things for fun) (AND ALSO if you decide to make a media posting bot with shycatbot's source code, link the repo somewhere!!!)
+(if you decide to make a media posting bot with shycatbot's source code, link the repo somewhere!!!)